AlphaQ Advisors LLC Has $76,000 Holdings in United Microelectronics Co. (NYSE:UMC)

 AlphaQ Advisors LLC reduced its stake in shares of United Microelectronics Co.
 (NYSE:UMC – Free Report) by 26.1% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 10,720 shares of the semiconductor company’s stock after selling 3,778 shares during the quarter.
 AlphaQ Advisors LLC’s holdings in United Microelectronics were worth $76,000 at the end of the most recent quarter.

-Several other large investors have also recently bought and sold shares of UMC.
-Macquarie Group Ltd. acquired a new position in shares of United Microelectronics in the 1st quarter valued at $81,057,000.
-Fisher Asset Management LLC raised its stake in shares of United Microelectronics by 174.6% in the 2nd quarter.
-Fisher Asset Management LLC now owns 7,200,372 shares of the semiconductor company’s stock valued at $60,331,000 after buying an additional 4,578,332 shares in the last quarter.
-Bank of America Corp DE raised its stake in shares of United Microelectronics by 116.4% in the 1st quarter.
-Bank of America Corp DE now owns 3,583,323 shares of the semiconductor company’s stock valued at $31,390,000 after buying an additional 1,927,333 shares in the last quarter.
-Arrowstreet Capital Limited Partnership raised its stake in shares of United Microelectronics by 15.1% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 13,219,342 shares of the semiconductor company’s stock valued at $115,801,000 after buying an additional 1,732,067 shares in the last quarter.
-Finally, Barclays PLC raised its stake in shares of United Microelectronics by 219.3% in the 2nd quarter.
-Barclays PLC now owns 2,135,830 shares of the semiconductor company’s stock valued at $16,851,000 after buying an additional 1,467,019 shares in the last quarter.
-5.05% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds also recently made changes to their positions in UMC.
+JPMorgan Chase & Co. raised its stake in shares of United Microelectronics by 117.3% in the 1st quarter.
+JPMorgan Chase & Co. now owns 1,604,207 shares of the semiconductor company’s stock valued at $14,631,000 after buying an additional 865,977 shares in the last quarter.
+Raymond James & Associates raised its stake in shares of United Microelectronics by 210.9% in the 1st quarter.
+Raymond James & Associates now owns 289,563 shares of the semiconductor company’s stock valued at $2,641,000 after buying an additional 196,429 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. raised its stake in shares of United Microelectronics by 12.5% in the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 56,596 shares of the semiconductor company’s stock valued at $516,000 after buying an additional 6,274 shares in the last quarter.
+PNC Financial Services Group Inc. raised its stake in shares of United Microelectronics by 5.7% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 41,532 shares of the semiconductor company’s stock valued at $379,000 after buying an additional 2,233 shares in the last quarter.
+Finally, Natixis Advisors L.P. raised its stake in shares of United Microelectronics by 26.4% in the 1st quarter.
+Natixis Advisors L.P. now owns 68,427 shares of the semiconductor company’s stock valued at $624,000 after buying an additional 14,293 shares in the last quarter.
+Institutional investors and hedge funds own 5.05% of the company’s stock.

 Analyst Upgrades and Downgrades